George Gershwin: Tin Pan Alley and Broadway: 1913–1923

 In 1913, Gershwin left school at the age of 15 to work as a "song plugger" on New York City's Tin Pan Alley.
 He earned $15 a week from Jerome H. Remick and Company, a Detroit-based publishing firm with a branch office in New York.
 His first published song was "When You Want 'Em, You Can't Get 'Em, When You've Got 'Em, You Don't Want 'Em" in 1916.
 It earned the 17-year-old 50 cents.

-In 1916, Gershwin started working for Aeolian Company and Standard Music Rolls in New York, recording and arranging.
+In 1916, Gershwin started working for Aeolian Company and Standard Music Rolls in New York City, recording and arranging.
 He produced dozens, if not hundreds, of rolls under his own and assumed names (pseudonyms attributed to Gershwin include Fred Murtha and Bert Wynn).
 He also recorded rolls of his own compositions for the Duo-Art and Welte-Mignon reproducing pianos.
 As well as recording piano rolls, Gershwin made a brief foray into vaudeville, accompanying both Nora Bayes and Louise Dresser on the piano.
-His 1917 novelty ragtime, "Rialto Ripples", was a commercial success.
+His first song to appear on Broadway was "Making of a Girl", written in 1916 with Sigmund Romberg and lyrics by Harold Atteridge.
+It was sung in The Passing Show of 1916.
+His 1917 novelty rag, "Rialto Ripples", was a commercial success.
+In addition to his musical activities, he took over the management of the popular and famous gay bathhouse Lafayette Baths together with his brother Ira.

-In 1919 he scored his first big national hit with his song "Swanee", with words by Irving Caesar.
+In 1919, Gershwin scored his first big national hit with his song "Swanee", with words by Irving Caesar.
 Al Jolson, a Broadway star and former minstrel singer, heard Gershwin perform "Swanee" at a party and decided to sing it in one of his shows.
 In the late 1910s, Gershwin met songwriter and music director William Daly.
 The two collaborated on the Broadway musicals Piccadilly to Broadway (1920) and For Goodness' Sake (1922), and jointly composed the score for Our Nell (1923).
 This was the beginning of a long friendship.
 Daly was a frequent arranger, orchestrator and conductor of Gershwin's music, and Gershwin periodically turned to him for musical advice.

+Beginning in the early 1920s, Gershwin frequently worked with the lyricist Buddy DeSylva.
+In 1922, they created the experimental one-act jazz opera Blue Monday, set in Harlem.
+It is widely regarded as a forerunner to the groundbreaking Porgy and Bess introduced in 1935.